 - Spray baking pan with sides with baking spray.

 - Gently clean mushroom and remove stems, reserving stems.
 Place mushroom caps, gill sides up in baking dish.

 - Finely chop mushroom stems, you want about 1/2 a cup.

 - Add ½ cup butter to a skillet and heat on medium until melted.
 Add chopped mushroom stems, garlic, onions, and green peppers.
 Cook until slightly softened.
 Turn off heat.
-Add crab meat, parsley, Italian seasoning, Parmesan cheese, and bread crumbs.
+Add crab meat, parsley, Italian seasoning, Parmesan cheese, and breadcrumbs.
 Mix well.
-Mixture may be a little dry, its OK, the mushrooms are going to give off liquid and the mixture will absorb some of the garlic butter.
+The mixture may be a little dry, its OK, the mushrooms are going to give off the liquid and the mixture will absorb some of the garlic butter.

 - Evenly distribute the mixture between mushroom caps.